Sharaj00/sharaj-source-stuff-s/README.md

 - Better vmt generation with lot of options to enable through panel
 - Generate QC example for playermodel or prop, with bodygroups based on scene collections
 - Better jiggle bones config generaion, or abandoning it in favor of [this](https://github.com/Jakobg1215/srcprocbones) addon
+- Advanced eye configs with eyelid configuration and preview how it will looks directly in Blender